iroma/fhirbase/README.md

 > web standards and applying a tight focus on implementability.

-In terms of [Domain Driven Design]() __resource__ is an [aggregate](), which consist of __root entity__ (having identity) and set of aggregated __value objects__.
-In this readme we sometimes use DDD terminology, so don't be confused.
+In terms of [Domain Driven Design]() __resource__ is an [aggregate](), which consist of __root entity__ (having identity) and a set of aggregated __value objects__.
+In this readme we sometimes use DDD terminology so don't be confused.

-There is concern - how to persist __resources__.
+There is a concern - how to persist __resources__.

-The simplest solution is just save them as text blobs in RDBMS or in distributed file storage system like (S3, Riak & Hadoop).
+The simplest solution is just to save them as text blobs in RDBMS or in a distributed file storage system like (S3, Riak & Hadoop).
-This solution simple and scalable, but has trade-offs:
+This solution is simple and scalable but has trade-offs:

-* You should implement search and querying by creating hand-made indexes or using index engines like elastic search, solr etc
+* you will have to implement search and querying by creating hand-made indexes or using index engines like elastic search, solr, etc;
-* query language will be very limited (in comparison with SQL)
+* query language will be very limited (in comparison with SQL);
-* weak data consistency control - type checks, referential integrity, aggregate invariants
+* weak data consistency control - type checks, referential integrity, aggregate invariants;
-* complicated batch transformations
+* complicated batch transformations.

-Second option is usage of document databases like MongoDb, CouchDb, RethinkDb etc. They feat better (removing some part of hand work), but share some of trade-offs.
+Second option is a usage of document databases like MongoDb, CouchDb, RethinkDb etc. They feat better (removing some part of hand work) but share some of trade-offs.

-* Transaction consistency often works only on document level granularity, so you need manage complex transactions manually.
+* Transaction consistency often works only on a document level granularity so you have to manage complex transactions manually.
-* Querying is less powerful and declarative then for relational databases (joins, aggregations)
+* Querying is less powerful and declarative than for relational databases (joins, aggregations).
-* Document Databases sometimes are not yet really matured for enterprise (read mongo fails reports)
+* Document databases sometimes are not yet really matured for enterprise (read mongo fails reports).

 Third option - relational schema - solves most of the problems and brings new ones :)